 Because lead levels in home plumbing can vary, individual homes and communities may occasionally have higher test results.
-In fall of 2020, Melrose's results were 19.10 ppb, which was above the Action Level of 15 ppb.
+In the fall of 2021, Melrose's results were 21.30 ppb, above the Action Level.

 Up until January 2014, Federal law allowed brass fixtures such as faucets to contain up to 8% lead.
 Faucets sold after then are essentially lead free and will not contribute lead to drinking water.
 Replacing an older faucet is one way to reduce the potential for elevated lead levels in your drinking water.
 You can also run the water to flush out any water in contact with the older brass faucet.